collinscd23/collinscd23.github.io/_posts/2023-12-11-EDA-Analysis.md

 ![Correlation Heatmap](/assets/images/heatmap.png)
 *Figure 4: Correlation Heatmap*

-The heatmap reveals how different stats interact.
-For example, the correlation between Points Scored (`PTS`) and Field Goals Made (`FGM`) is intuitive – more points usually come from making more baskets.
-This visualization helps me understand the relationships between various aspects of the game.
+The heatmap showcases interactions between different stats.
+For instance, the correlation between Points Scored ('PTS') and Field Goals Made ('FGM') is strong, as more points typically result from making more baskets.
+This visualization aids in understanding the relationships among various game aspects.

 ![Zoom on Heatmap](/assets/images/newplot.png)
-Some Intresting findings I came across while looking over this chart is that is that AST (assists) and STL (steal) have a fairly warm correlation, which is intresting because We can assume that when a player steals the ball they are a connection to Passing it to someone else who scores.
-I was curious then to see if maybe the correlation was similar to PTS scored meaning that they would steal the ball and then score themselves.
-It turns out the correlation between STLs and PTS arent very close.
-Maybe then players who tend to steal the ball also tend to pass it to a teammate who scores.
-Showing a possible type of playstyle.
+An intriguing observation is the moderate correlation between Assists ('AST') and Steals ('STL').
+This might indicate that players who steal the ball often pass it to a teammate for a score.
+However, the correlation between Steals ('STL') and Points Scored ('PTS') is not as significant, suggesting that players who steal the ball are less likely to score themselves, highlighting a distinct playstyle.

 # What does the distribution of “Minutes Played per game in RS VS Playoffs” thoughtout the TOP 100 players from 2012 to 2021 look like?
 AND what can we learn.
 ## Mins played Chart Analysis